-Five BIRs: the student and his/her parent will be required to meet with an administrator (formal administrative review).
-The purpose of the meeting is to ensure that the student's parents are aware of the seriousness of the concern and to seek solutions.
+Seven BIRs: the student's parents will be required to meet with an administrator (formal administrative review) The purpose of the meeting is to ensure that the student's parents are aware of the seriousness of the concern and to seek solutions.
 This may include the creation of a behaviour response plan.
-The student's opportunity to participate in extra-curricular activities may be revoked.
+The student's opportunity to participate in field trips and/or extra-curricular activities may be revoked.